fbpx

 Preparing a Property for Sale in Colombia

 Not all Colombians properly prepare real estate properties for sale or rent.
-For example, I have seen properties on the market for sale and rent that are dirty inside and have stained walls.
+For example, some properties on the market for sale and rent are dirty inside and have stained walls.

 Preparing a property for sale in Colombia is similar to what is done in other countries.
-Here are five tips for preparing a property for sale in Colombia:
+Here are six (6) tips for preparing a property for sale in Colombia:

-2. Paint the interior if needed – old, stained paint makes rooms look decrepit.
+Old stained paint makes rooms look decrepit.
 A fresh coat of paint is normally worth the relatively small investment.
-Also, remember selling your home is not about personal preferences but appealing to the masses.
-So, stick with off-white.

 What are the Steps to Selling Real Estate in Colombia?

-There are six primary stops to selling real estate in Colombia:
+There are six primary steps to selling real estate in Colombia:

 Step 1: Find a Good Real Estate Agent